-This test is preferred test during symptomatic periods for acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria.
-The random urine collection for this test allows for the diagnosis to be established and treatment to be initiated quickly.
-However, this test should only be ordered when the specimen will be received at Mayo Clinic Laboratories within 72 hours of collection.
-If it will be longer, PQNU / Porphyrins, Quantitative, 24 Hour, Urine should be ordered.
+This test is preferred during symptomatic periods for acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria when specimen transport will be longer than 72 hours.
+If the specimen will be received at Mayo Clinic Laboratories within 72 hours of collection, PQNRU / Porphyrins, Quantitative, Random, Urine is recommended.

-Testing includes porphobilinogen which is useful in the evaluation of the acute porphyrias.
+Testing includes porphobilinogen, which is useful in the evaluation of the acute porphyrias.